python-cffi/cffi/doc/source/index.rst

 CFFI documentation
 ================================

-Foreign Function Interface for Python calling C code.
-The aim of this project is to provide a convenient and reliable way of calling C code from Python.
+C Foreign Function Interface for Python.
+The goal is to provide a convenient and reliable way to call compiled C code from Python using interface declarations written in C.

-The interface is based on `LuaJIT's FFI`_ and follows a few principles:
+The interface is based on `LuaJIT's FFI`_, and follows a few principles:

-* The goal is to call C code from Python.
-You should be able to do so without learning a 3rd language: every alternative requires you to learn their own language (Cython_, SWIG_) or API (ctypes_).
-So we tried to assume that you know Python and C and minimize the extra bits of API that you need to learn.
+* The goal is to call C code from Python without learning a 3rd language: existing alternatives require to learn domain specific language (Cython_, SWIG_) or API (ctypes_).
+CFFI design requires users to know only C and Python, minimizing extra bits of API that need to be learned.

 * Keep all the Python-related logic in Python so that you don't need to write much C code (unlike `CPython native C extensions`_).

-* Work either at the level of the ABI (Application Binary Interface) or the API (Application Programming Interface).
-Usually, C libraries have a specified C API but often not an ABI (e.g. they may document a "struct" as having at least these fields, but maybe more).
+* Support level of the ABI (Application Binary Interface) calling system functions directly (the way ctypes_ works) and level of the API (Application Programming Interface) using compiler to validate and link C language constructs.
+Usually, C libraries have a specified C API, bt often not an ABI (e.g. they may document a "struct" as having at least these fields, but maybe more).
-  (ctypes_ works at the ABI level, whereas Cython_ and `native C extensions`_ work at the API level.)

-* We try to be complete.
+* Try to be complete.
 For now some C99 constructs are not supported, but all C89 should be, including macros (and including macro "abuses", which you can `manually wrap`_ in saner-looking C functions).

-* We attempt to support both PyPy and CPython, with a reasonable path for other Python implementations like IronPython and Jython.
+* Attempt to support both PyPy and CPython, with a reasonable path for other Python implementations like IronPython and Jython.

 * Note that this project is **not** about embedding executable C code in